daniel13306/SimpleCartoonizer/README.md

  * Simple Python Cartoonizer  [Uses OpenCV]

+   - NOTE: For this to work, you need to Create 2 Folders, Input & Output.

    - Input files go into the Input folder, after running the Script, it will output them to the Output folder.

      Most script functions have an Description written by me.